Infinite-Dimensional Representations of 2-Groups: Introduction

 These objects $e_i$ are analogous to the `standard basis' of $\C^N$.
 However, unlike the case of $\C^N$, these objects $e_i$ are essentially the {\it only} basis of $\Vect^N$.
 More precisely, given any other basis $e'_i$, we have $e'_i \cong e_{\sigma(i)}$ for some permutation $\sigma$.

 This fact has serious consequences for representation theory.
-A strict 2-group $\G$ has a group $G$ of objects.
+A 2-group $\G$ has a group $G$ of objects.
 Given a representation of $\G$ on $\Vect^N$, each $g \in G$ maps the standard basis $e_i$ to some new basis $e'_i$, and thus determines a permutation $\sigma$.
 So, we automatically get an action of $G$ on the finite set $\{1, \dots, N\}$.

 If $G$ is finite, it will typically have many actions on finite sets.
 So, we can expect that finite 2-groups have enough interesting representations on Kapranov--Voevodsky 2-vector spaces to yield an interesting theory.
-But there are many `Lie 2-groups', such as the Poincar\'e 2-group \cite{BaezLauda}, where the group of objects is a Lie group with few nontrivial actions on finite sets.
+But there are many `Lie 2-groups', such as the Poincar\'e 2-group, where the group of objects is a Lie group with few nontrivial actions on finite sets.
 Such 2-groups have few representations on Kapranov--Voevodsky 2-vector spaces.

 This prompted the search for a `less discrete' version of Kapranov--Voevodsky 2-vector spaces, where the finite index set $\{1, \dots, N \}$ is replaced by something on which a Lie group can act in an interesting way.
-Crane, Sheppeard and Yetter \cite{CraneSheppeard,CraneYetter,Yetter2} suggested replacing the index set by a measurable space $X$ and replacing $N$-tuples of finite-dimensional vector spaces by `measurable fields of Hilbert spaces' on $X$.
+Crane, Sheppeard and Yetter \cite{CraneSheppeard, CraneYetter, Yetter2} suggested replacing the index set by a measurable space $X$ and replacing $N$-tuples of finite-dimensional vector spaces by `measurable fields of Hilbert spaces' on $X$.

 Measurable fields of Hilbert spaces have long been important for studying group representations \cite{Mackey1968}, von Neumann algebras \cite{Dixmier}, and their applications to quantum physics \cite{Mackey1978,Varadarajan}.
-A measurable field of Hilbert spaces $\H$ on a measurable space $X$ is similar to a vector bundle: to each point $x \in X$ it assigns a Hilbert space $\H_x$.
-However, since $\H$ lives in the world of measure theory rather than topology, we only require that each point $x$ lie in a {\it measurable} subset of $X$ over which $\H$ can be trivialized, and we only require the existence of {\it measurable} transition functions.
-As a result, we can always write $X$ as a disjoint union of countably many measurable subsets on which $\H_x$ has constant dimension.
-In practice, we demand that this dimension be finite or countably infinite.

-There is a well-known concept of a `measurable field of bounded operators' between measurable fields of Hilbert spaces over a fixed space $X$.
+Roughly, a measurable field of Hilbert spaces on a measurable space $X$ can be thought of as assigning a Hilbert space to each $x\in X$, in a way that varies measurably with $x$.
+There is also a well-known concept of `measurable field of bounded operators' between measurable fields of Hilbert spaces over a fixed space $X$.
 These make measurable fields of Hilbert spaces over $X$ into the objects of a category $H^X$.
 This is the prototypical example of what Crane, Sheppeard and Yetter call a `measurable category'.